res2k/HDRTray/README.md

 * `long`, `l`: Print the overall HDR status and status per display.
 * `exitcode`, `x`: Special mode for scripting.
 Exit code is 0 if HDR is on, 1 if HDR is off, and 2 if HDR is unsupported.
 (Other values indicate some error.)

+## `startup` command
+Prints or changes the 'Start when logging in' option for the notification area icon to the console.

+### `status` subcommand
+Prints the status of 'Start when logging in' option for the notification area icon to the console.
+Default if no other subcommand was specified.

+### `on` subcommand
+Turn the 'Start when logging in' option on.
+HDRTray will be automatically started beginning with the next login.
+Prints new status to the console.

+### `off` subcommand
+Turn the 'Start when logging in' option off.
+HDRTray will no longer be automatically started upon login.
+Prints new status to the console.

 Latest Release
 --------------
 The latest release can be found on the [“Releases” tab of the GitHub project page](https://github.com/res2k/HDRTray/releases).